 Chameleons have tiny holes on the sides of their head that are their "ears."
 The ear holes are so small that they are impossible to see to the naked eye.
 As a result, they do not hear very well and rely on sensing vibration and certain tones to perceive their environment, along with their excellent eyesight.

 The largest chameleon species is the Parson's chameleon, which can reach a little over 2 feet in length.
 One of the smallest chameleon species is the tiny Brookesia micra, or leaf chameleon, which can grow up to a half inch.

 Ectotherms are creatures whose body temperature is controlled by the surrounding environment.
 They need to heat their bodies from outside sources, such as a heat lamp if kept in a terrarium or the sun in their natural environment.
 If an ectotherm becomes too cold, they become sluggish, will stop hunting and cannot digest food.

 16. Chameleons Are Mostly Omnivorous

-The chameleon's diet consists of insects such as crickets, locusts, mantids, stick bugs, snails, worms and grasshoppers.
+The chameleon's diet consists of insects such as crickets, locusts, mantids, stick bugs, snails, worms, and grasshoppers.
 Larger chameleon species have also been known to eat other lizards and small birds.
-Chameleons can also eat fruits, berries, leaves and plant matter.
+Chameleons can also eat fruits, berries, leaves, and plant matter.
 A few chameleon species are only carnivorous, or insectivores, while others are only herbivores.

-17. Chameleons Can Dislike Handling
+17. Chameleons May Dislike Handling